auth0/docs/articles/quickstart/native/ios-swift/03-user-sessions.md

 In this case, we're going to leverage the `refreshToken`.
 The refresh token is another token string contained within the `Credentials` object that comes upon a successful login, which doesn't expire, and whose main purpose is retrieving a new valid `idToken`.

->It's recommended that you read and understand the [refresh token documentation](/refresh-token) before proceeding. **You got to keep in mind, for example, that, even though the refresh token cannot expire, it can be revoked.**
+>It's recommended that you read and understand the [refresh token documentation](/refresh-token) before proceeding. **You have to keep in mind, for example, that even though the refresh token cannot expire, it can be revoked.**

 ### Store the refreshToken